byu-cs329/hw0-tooling/README.md

 This homework requires Git and Maven be available in a command line interface (CLI): `git` and `mvn`.
 Git is commonly available by default in Linux and Mac OSX.
 Windows provides several options.
 Maven is most easily installed via package manager (e.g., [Homebrew Cask](http://caskroom.io/) for Mac OSX).
 There is no single preferred shell for the CLI as long as `git` and `mvn` are runnable from the prompt.

+The course does not rely on any single platform; the tools are available to Windows, OS X, and Linux.
+Windows users might consider using [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+OS X and Linux are fairly straightforward with available package managers.

 This course is Java based and requires a Java 1.8 JDK.
 As with the other tools, the JDK is most easily installed via package manager.
 The `javac` and `java` tools should be available from the CLI for `mvn`.

 The course is IDE agnostic so that students are free to use any preferred IDE or editor.
 Maven will manage the build lifecycle for the homework and projects in the CLI as mentioned previously.
 Students are welcome to use the GUI features in a preferred IDE, but all the grading and support is via CLI with `git` and `mvn`.
 Students are expected to be proficient with these tools from the CLI.
 General IDE issues are considered outside the scope of TA and instructor support.